spostolsky/fileWatcher/README.md

 # File & Folder Watcher

-This extension allows configuring commands that get run whenever a file is saved or folder is changed in vscode.
+Configure commands that are run whenever a file is saved or folder is changed in vscode with File Watcher.

 ## Features
 * Following two events: onSaveDocument and onFolderChange: